 3) Mal 2:13–16: As a result of the sins of these men, God refused to accept their offerings, leading them to weep and wail.
 Despite this, they failed to truly exhibit a broken spirit or a contrite heart.

 Malachi announced, “The Lord God of Israel said he hates divorcing (shalakh) and covering over the garment with violence (khamas),…so guard yourselves on peril of your life, and you shall not deal treacherously” (bagadh).

 In Hebrew, “violence” can refer to an attitude which oppresses others as well as to physical destruction.

-An official statement of the theologically-conservative Presbyterian Church of America states:
+An official statement of the theologically conservative Presbyterian Church of America says: